From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin."

 “I won’t get into specifics, but some of us are on the inside of big technology companies developing AI, some of us are working with the defense industry on applications, all of us are worried about the coming singularity.”

-“That’s just ScFi bullshit and academic fantasy,” Darwin dismissively says.
+“That’s just ScFi bullshit and academic fantasy,” Darwin dismisses.

-“You think that because you’re not on the inside.
-Have you ever wondered why you don’t read meaningful papers on AI advancements?
-It’s because they’re not allowed.
-Sure, there are press releases and occasional demonstrations, but those dog & pony shows are carefully scripted to follow approved narratives.
+“You think that because you’re outside looking in.
+Have you ever wondered why you don’t read meaningful papers on AI?
+They’re not allowed.
+There are press releases and occasional demonstrations, but those dog & pony shows are carefully scripted to follow approved government narratives.
 AI is the Manhattan Project of the twenty-first century with all the tapestries of any top-secret development effort.”

 “Fuck me. . .”